 Good night, Henry.
 Good night, Michael.

-Billie Holiday is never finer than in this lovely and rare footage:
+Billie Holiday, in lovely and rare footage:

 Water drops on leaf photo courtesy of Doug McAbee, Wellford, South Carolina, some rights reserved under Creative Commons licensing, see more at: http://www.flickr.com/photos/mrmac09/